 |---|---|---|

-| Jumping & Dancing | Bone Density | Spatial Awareness |
+| Jumping & Dancing | Bone density | Spatial awareness |

-| Monkey Bars | Upper Body Strength | Grip & Control |
+| Monkey Bars | Upper body strength | Grip and control |

-| Sliding & Climbing | Metabolic Boost | Motor Planning |
+| Sliding & Climbing | Core activation | Motor planning |

 Improving Flexibility and Range of Motion

-Preventing Obesity and Related Health Conditions
+Preventing Obesity and Supporting Cardiovascular Health

-Cognitive and Learning Benefits of Active Play
+Cognitive and Learning Benefits of Physical Play

 Boosting Brain Development and Neural Pathways